WorkloadAutomation/ibm-workload-automation-chart/README.md

 #### Network policy

-You can optionally specify an egress policy for the server, Dynamic Workload Console and agent.
-See the following example, which allows egress to another destination:
+You can specify an egress network policy to include a list of allowed egress rules for the server, console, and agent components.
+Each rule allows traffic leaving the cluster which matches both the "to" and "ports" sections.
+For example, the following sample demonstrates how to allow egress to another destination:

 networkpolicyEgress:

 	- name: to-mdm
 	  egress:
 	  - to: